upf-gti/SignBank/README.md

 TODOS
-- Unit testing
+- Accept Request
-- Code coverage
+- Edit Glosses
+- Minimal Pairs relations to videos and not to entire gloss
-- Integration testing
+- Delete Relations

 ## How to change the app host